 As a university that strongly believes in the benefit of science, we have been encouraging all our staff and students to get vaccinated.
-All students and staff attending Swinburne's campuses must be fully vaccinated and have their vaccination status validated prior to accessing campus.
+From 13 July 2022, students attending Swinburne's campuses are no longer required to be fully vaccinated and have their vaccination status validated prior to accessing campus.

 The Enrolment Support Hub is open to assist you with your 2022 enrolment.
 We can help with both generic queries (such as setting up your timetable) and specialised advice from an Enrolment Specialist.